Meebuhs/automation-station/README.md

 ## Automation Station :robot::station:

-This repo contains a collection of projects that I have created as a means to practice an array of popular devops tools.
-Each sub-project contains its own readme which outlines its own goals, usage instructions and references.
+This repo contains a collection of projects created as a means to practice an array of popular devops tools.
+Each project contains its own readme which outlines its` goals, usage instructions and references.